skeldoy/noiseremoval/README.md

 Examples of different approaches of doing noise removal with neural networks.
 Primary intent is imagery but this applies to ever single modality of signal.

 ## Installing this shit
+> git clone yadayada....; cd yadayada.... # then make the venv:

 > python3 -m venv thisshit

 > ./thisshit/bin/pip install -r requirements.txt

 > ./thisshit/bin/activate

+By this time you should have a good setup for playing with this shit without fucking up your base py setup.

 Then to quickly test your setup is working properly: